mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 | **TTN-Fitness Assessment**| **Calls made for a given gene using the M1 Coef and Adjusted Pval**  |
 +---------------------------+----------------------------------------------------------------------+

-The 2nd output file is a tab-seperated file of details of the TTN Fitness method per TA Site.
+The second output file is a tab-seperated file of details of the TTN Fitness method per TA Site.

 +---------------------------+-------------------------------------------------------------------------------+
 | Column Header             | Column Definition                                                             |